Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Eltham, placing the area among the bottom 25% of areas assessed nationally

-Eltham has seen around 40 dwelling approvals annually based on AreaSearch analysis.
-Between FY21 and FY25, approximately 201 homes were approved, with another 22 in FY26 so far.
-Despite population decline, development activity has been adequate relative to population change.
+Eltham has received approximately 40 dwelling approvals annually based on AreaSearch analysis of ABS building approval numbers.
+Over the past five financial years, from FY21 to FY25, about 202 homes have been approved, with an additional 26 approved in FY26 so far.
+Despite a declining population, development activity has remained adequate relative to population changes, benefiting buyers.

-New properties are constructed at an average cost of $811,000, indicating a focus on premium segment.
-This year, $10.4 million in commercial approvals have been registered.
-New developments consist of 52% detached houses and 48% attached dwellings, offering diverse housing options.
+The average construction cost of new properties is $811,000, indicating a focus on the premium segment.
+Commercial approvals totaling $12.4 million have been registered in FY26, demonstrating steady commercial investment activity.
+New developments consist of 52% detached houses and 48% attached dwellings, offering diverse housing options from spacious family homes to more affordable compact choices.

-This shift from the area's existing housing (86% houses) reflects decreasing developable sites and changing lifestyles.
-Eltham has around 513 people per dwelling approval, indicating a developed market.
-By 2041, Eltham is expected to grow by 3,367 residents.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and price growth.
+This shift reflects decreasing developable sites and changing lifestyles.
+Eltham has a developed market with around 506 people per dwelling approval.
+According to AreaSearch's latest quarterly estimate, Eltham is expected to grow by 3189 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development